Live Where theSound Meetsthe Neighborhood

 Casual Thai with the street-food angle — fast, generous, the kind of place you go back to.

 Where do locals eat in Des Moines, WA?
-The Marina District concentrates the most-recommended spots — Wally's Chowder House and Anthony's HomePort for waterfront seafood, Marina Mercantile for an under-the-radar lunch, Auntie Irene's for the early-morning drive-thru, and via Marina for Neapolitan pizza.
+The Marina District concentrates the most-recommended spots — Wally's Chowder House and Anthony's HomePort for waterfront seafood, via Marina for Neapolitan pizza, Auntie Irene's for the early-morning drive-thru, and Second Love Coffee Roasters for the local roast.
+Bennetts Fish Shack is set to replace the long-shuttered Salty's at Redondo (opening TBA).

 Shopping & Local Markets

 Honest take: Des Moines is not a destination retail city.
 For a Target run or a department store, locals drive to Burien or Federal Way.
-What it does have is the marina-centric core — a Saturday farmers market in season, a wine and specialty shop with tinned fish, and a community-focused coffee bar — the kind of small-inventory neighborhood life that's hard to fake.
+What it does have is the marina-centric core — a Saturday farmers market in season, a long-running butcher and seafood market on Marine View Drive, and a community-focused coffee bar — the kind of small-inventory neighborhood life that's hard to fake.

 Des Moines Marina